snjaya098/snjaya098.github.io/SEG3125-Mod2Lab-Grocery/README.txt

 1) index.html: the main page of the grocery store (Bel-Rose Foods)
 2) store_page.html: the shopping page where users can shop
 3) style.css: the css file containing all the styles of the website
-4) Scripts Fodler: contains the files groceries.js and main.js and are responsible for the functionality of the store website ) Images Folder: includes the images used in the website
+4) Scripts Folder: contains the files groceries.js and main.js and are responsible for the functionality of the store website
+5) Images Folder: includes the images used in the website

 This website was created using tutorials/inspiration from the following sources: